BjornFJohansson/pydna/README.md

 - Homologous recombination
 - Gel electrophoresis of DNA (**NEW Feature**)

-Any sub-cloning experiment can be described in pydna, and execution yield the sequence of the of the resulting DNA molecule and intermediate steps.
+Any sub-cloning experiment can be described in pydna, and its execution yield the sequence of the of intermediate and final resulting DNA molecule(s).
 A cloning strategy expressed in pydna is *complete*, *unambiguous* and *stable*.
-Pydna has been designed to be understandable for biologists with some basic understanding of Python.
+Pydna has been designed to be understandable for biologists with only some basic understanding of Python.

 Pydna can formalize planning and sharing of cloning strategies and is especially useful for complex or combinatorial DNA molecule constructions.